junghyey/grinnell-elephant/written_reports/sprint_journal.md

 ### Review 2
 1. About the tester
-Peer: Leah Perlmutter </br>
+Professor Leah Perlmutter </br>
 Occuptation: Professor of 324</br>
 Date : 02-24-2025</br>
 Time : During class lab time (11:00pm) and lasted about 25-30 minutes</br>
 Type of the test user: Real Stakeholder

-2. What roles did each team member play during the test?
+3. What roles did each team member play during the test?

 | Name    | Role |
 | -------- | ------- |